flack/midgard-portable/README.md

 ### Runtime

  - It is not possible to run midgard-portable when the original Midgard (or Midgard2) extension is loaded.
-This is problem could get addressed at some point, but it most likely wouldn't do any good, since the extension registers all its classes on PHP startup, so that the adapter's classes would never get loaded.
+   Even if we could work around the extensions' segfaults, it likely wouldn't do any good, since the extension registers all its classes on PHP startup, so that the midgard-portable's classes would never get loaded.

  - Doctrine is somewhat stricter when it comes to referential integrity.
 So some of the more quirky behaviors of Midgard (like being able to purge parents while deleted children are still in the database) are more or less